the-anna-project/annad/doc/concept/distribution.md

 alanysed.
 See https://godoc.org/github.com/xh3b4sd/anna/spec#Distribution for implementation details.

-### ballance system
+### balance system
-The distribution can be used a ballance system.
+The distribution can be used a balance system.
 That describes the amount of impulses and how harmonic or extreme the distribution of these currently is within a system.
 That way the state of an organism can be represented.
-Extremes of impulse occurrence cause the organism to die.
+Extremes of impulse occurrence cause imbalance within the organism.
 Extremes can be seen as low or high.

 No impulses at all represent a low extreme.
 This is the bar chart representation of no impulses.